 And as for your presumed rejoinder that we now have Dar al-Islam then I have rebutted this already and even were it to be the case it would still provide no justification for the violation of our covenants.

 You warned in one of your communiques that the Muslims who reside in the lands of the Cross will not be permitted to live except as apostates.
-Sadly I fear here the weight of evidence is firmly stacked in your favour.
+Sadly I fear on this point you will be proven correct.
 We beg of Allah (swt) to spare us and our offspring from such a fate.
 Ameen.

 During the past two hundred years as Europe made huge strides in every sphere of human learning and endeavour the Muslim world stagnated, mired in the marshland of intellectual obscurantism.
 Today our nations have become bywords for totalitarianism, deprivation corruption and petty tribalism.
-But that the solution to these maladies was as facile as importing a few scientific primers from Western universities or adopting of a few socio-economic policies e.g. banning riba and implementing the hudood.
-Such ‘solutions’ will do nothing to ameliorate our condition.
-What is required is nothing less than a paradigm shift in the pysche of the Muslim masses, a renewal of ijtihad, the adoption of rigorous checks and balances in government, genuine independence and empowerment of the judiciary and perhaps most importantly the inculcation of critical thinking and rational thought (within Islamic parameters).
+But that the solution to such maladies was as facile as the importing of a few scientific primers from Western universities or in the adoption of a few socio-economic policies e.g. banning riba and implementing the hudood.
+Such ‘solutions’ by themselves will do nothing to ameliorate our condition.
+What is needed is nothing less than a paradigm shift in the pysche of the Muslim masses, a renewal of ijtihad, the adoption of rigorous checks and balances in government, genuine independence and empowerment of the judiciary and perhaps most importantly the inculcation of critical thinking and rational thought (within Islamic parameters).

 Five centuries ago witnessed the dawn of the European renaissance, an intellectual revival weaned on the prodigious scholarship of the Muslim world.
-Soon Europe will repay the debt in the form of millions of highly educated, skilled Muslims equipped with the critical faculties indispensable to the administering of a modern state.
-Rather than urging us to rampage through the streets of London, Paris and New York, murdering bystanders who mostly oppose the actions of their governments in the Muslim world, had you the foresight and nous of one who would be Khaleefah you would instead urge us to busy ourselves in acquiring the technical and economic werewithal needed to restore the Islamic State (the genuine one) to its rightful position as the foremost power in the world.
+Soon Europe will repay the debt in the form of millions of highly educated young Muslims equipped with the skills indispensable to the administering of a modern state.
+Rather than urging them to rampage through the streets of London, Paris and New York, murdering bystanders who mostly oppose the depredations of their governments, had you the foresight and nous of one who would be Khaleefah you would instead urge them to busy themselves in acquiring the technical and economic capital essential for the restoration of the Islamic State (the genuine one) to its rightful position as the foremost power in the world.

 Allah – the Mighty and Majestic – said in His Book: